 The risk that we may be sued on product liability claims is inherent in the development and commercialization of medical devices.
 Specifically, we believe we will be subject to product liability claims or product recalls, particularly in the event of false positive or false negative reports, because we plan to develop and manufacture medical diagnostic products.
 Once a product is approved for sale and commercialized, the likelihood of product liability lawsuits increases.
 Product liability claims could be asserted directly by consumers, health-care providers or others.
 We have obtained product liability insurance coverage; however such insurance may not provide full coverage for our current or future clinical trials, products to be sold, and other aspects of our business.
 A product recall or a successful product liability claim or claims that exceed our planned insurance coverage could have a material adverse effect on us.
 In addition, insurance coverage is becoming increasingly expensive and we may not be able to maintain current coverage, or expand our insurance coverage to include future clinical trials or the sale of new products or existing products in new territories, at a reasonable cost or in sufficient amounts to protect against losses due to product liability or at all.
-A successful product liability claim or series of claims brought against us could result in judgments, fines, damages and liabilities that could have a material adverse effect on our business, financial condition and results of operations.
+A successful product liability claims brought against us could result in judgments, fines, damages of our business.
 In the event of an award against us during a time when we have no available insurance or insufficient insurance, we may sustain significant losses of our operating capital.
 We may incur significant expense investigating and defending these claims, even if they do not result in liability.
-Moreover, even if no judgments, fines, damages or liabilities are imposed on us, our reputation could suffer, which could have a material adverse effect on our business, financial condition and results of operations,
+Moreover, even if no judgments, fines, damages or liabilities are imposed on us, our reputation could suffer, which could have a material adverse effect on our business, financial condition and results of operations, as well as impair our reputation in the medical and investment communities.